adityaDev-2005/Medical-Reminder-and-AI-Healthcare-system-Ollama-/README.md

    Manages medication schedules and sends reminders to the user.

 4. Alarm Beep
-   Whent the reminder time finishes on ending the code makes a beep sound.
+   When the reminder time finishes on ending the code makes a beep sound.

 ---